Zika Outbreaks

 Zika United Kingdom

-As of December 2024, 8 Zika virus cases were reported between January and June 2024.
+As of December 2024, 7 Zika virus cases (5 in London) were reported in England and one in Wales between January and June 2024.
 This UKHSA data represents a 700% increase compared to the same period in 2023.
 Thailand (5 cases) and Singapore (2) were the most frequently reported travel countries.
 The U.K. Health Security Agency (UKHSA) issued a warning on March 21, 2024, concerning Zika outbreaks.
 Travel-related Zika cases in the U.K. peaked in 2016 with 725 cases.

 Zika Virus and Dengue